 January 20-22, 2020 - Les Pensières Center for Global Health, Veyrier-du-Lac (France)

-The Partnership for Dengue Control (PDC) is organizing a workshop on pre-vaccination screening for the use of dengue vaccines with differential performance dependent on serostatus: vaccine clinical updates, rapid diagnostic tests and implementation strategies, at Les Pensières Center for Global Health, January 20-22, 2020.
-This workshop has been developed with the Global Dengue & Aedes-Transmitted Diseases Consortium (GDAC) Advisory Committee as a continuation of the workshop held in January 2019.
+The Partnership for Dengue Control (PDC) organized a workshop on pre-vaccination screening for the use of dengue vaccines with differential performance dependent on serostatus: vaccine clinical updates, rapid diagnostic tests and implementation strategies, at Les Pensières Center for Global Health, January 20-22, 2020.
+This workshop was developed with the Global Dengue & Aedes-Transmitted Diseases Consortium (GDAC) Advisory Committee as a continuation of the workshop held in January 2019.

-To support a pre-vaccination screening strategy, WHO and many expert panels highlighted the urgent need for rapid diagnostic tests (RDTs) to determine serostatus.
+The WHO recommended a pre-vaccination screening as the preferred strategy as with such a strategy predominantly persons with evidence of a prior dengue infection would be selected to be offered vaccination (based on serological test, or documentation of laboratory confirmed dengue infection in the past.
+To support the strategy, WHO and many expert panels highlighted the urgent need for rapid diagnostic tests (RDTs) to determine serostatus.
 To date, no RDT has been licensed for the indication of prior dengue infection status.
-Pre-vaccination screening strategies will benefit from RDTs that can be done at point of care, provide rapid test results, are sensitive and specific, as well as inexpensive for use in a population wide program.
-In January 2019, various dengue experts, vaccinologists, country representatives, key opinion leaders and diagnostic manufacturers met to discuss the characteristics of screening tests, the target product profile, and implementation strategies.
-The meeting report has been published.2 New advances on RDT development are now available and should be reviewed in order to accelerate its access in countries considering the introduction of CYD-TDV.
+Pre-vaccination screening strategies will benefit from RDTs that can be performed at point of care (POC), provide rapid test results, are sensitive and specific, as well as inexpensive for use in a population wide program.

 Objectives of the meeting